 Bonus: Catch a Blazers Hockey Game

-Cheer on the Kamloops Blazers and catch WHL Hockey action at the Sandman Centre starting end of September.
+Cheer on the Kamloops Blazers and catch WHL Hockey action at the Sandman Centre starting in September.
 Watch as these potential NHL prospects play against teams such as Vancouver Giants, Kelowna Rockets, Prince George Cougars, and Victoria Royals.

-We can't wait to welcome you to Kamloops this holiday season.
-Plan your visit now.
+We can't wait to welcome you to Kamloops, start planning your visit